questionlp/linhpham.org_jekyll/now/index.md

 The following are stuff that I recently finished working on:

-* Upgrading the Ubuntu Server install on my personal Plex media server to 24.04 LTS
-* Re-installed macOS on my Late 2016 15-inch Apple MacBook Pro after experimenting with Proxmox VE 9
+* *Nothing at this time*

 ## What Am I Working On?

-The following are projects, tasks or hobbies that I am working on:
+The following are projects, tasks or hobbies that I am currently working on:

-* Getting ready to create the 2025 edition of [Wait Wait Stats Wrapped](https://flickr.com/photos/questionlp/albums/72177720322647930/)
+* Updating the presentation and scripts for the 2025 edition of [Wait Wait Stats Wrapped](https://github.com/questionlp/wait-wait-stats-wrapped) ([mirrored on Codeberg](https://codeberg.org/qlp/wait-wait-stats-wrapped))

+## What Would I Like To Do Next?

+I have a couple of things that I would like to spend time doing or trying out, in no particular order:

+* Stand up a private Forgejo instance as an option to migrate private repositories hosted on GitHub
+* Start migrating some of my project repositories from GitHub to Codeberg
 * Researching ORMs (object relational mappers) to use for the next major versions of the Wait Wait Stats Project applications and libraries
 * Researching the process to potentially migrate the Wait Wait Stats Project from MySQL or MariaDB to PostgreSQL

-## What Would I Like To Do Next?

-I have a couple of things that I would like to spend time doing or trying out, in no particular order:

-* Stand up a Forgejo instance as an option to migrate from GitHub
-  * I considered migrating to Codeberg, but not all of my repositories and projects are free/open source and I would still need an instance for non-public repositories
-* Give CachyOS a try on a spare laptop (Lenovo ThinkPad T14 Gen 2 AMD)
+* Install the COSMIC spin of Fedora on a spare laptop (Lenovo ThinkPad T14 Gen 2 AMD)
+* Determine a use for my Microsoft Surface Pro 3, which has collecting dust
 * Replace the two Proxmox hosts running at home with something newer and more power efficient
 * Port this blog over to Eleventy from Jekyll